gis-ops/tutorials/flask/Flask_GeoAPI_setup.md

     run()
 ```

-From reading the comments you might already guess what's happening here.
+From reading the comments you might guess what's happening here.
-It is creating the app and running it on `127.0.0.1:4000`
+The code is creating the app and running it on `127.0.0.1:4000`

 ###  Test the basic API